 Museum Strathroy-Caradoc offers reproduction services on site for a nominal fee.
+This fee is determined on a yearly basis through the Municipality of Strathroy-Caradoc's Fee Schedule.
 Any reproduction of research material is to be conducted by a Museum staff member or a designated volunteer.